lionessoul/lionessoul/README.md

 - 👋 Hi, I’m @lionessoul
 - 👀 I’m interested in ... videogames, metal music,
-- 🌱 I’m currently learning ... i´ve started learning java
+- 🌱 I’m currently learning ...
+The Odin Project Bootcamp
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... alicialopez1985@gmail.com
 - 😄 Pronouns: ... she